neondatabase/website/content/docs/tutorials/neon-prisma-tutorial.md

 ✔ Generated Prisma Client (4.8.1 | library) to ./../node_modules/@prisma/client in 73ms
 ```

-## Step 8: Viewing your tables in the Neon Console
+## Step 8: View your tables in the Neon Console

 To view the `User` and `Post` tables that were created in your `neondb` database by the migration performed in the previous step: